I. OBJECTIVE & PURPOSE

 The University understands that only by eliminating discrimination, discriminatory harassment and retaliation can we ensure that all community members, especially our students, have the opportunity to work and achieve excellence.
 Accordingly, the University expects that all community members including students, faculty, staff, vendors, contractors, visitors or others who interact at the University will observe and comply with these equal opportunity and diversity principles.

 As a recipient of federal funds, the University is required to comply with Title IX of the Higher Education Amendments of 1972, 20 U.S.C. § 1681 et seq. (“Title IX”), which prohibits discrimination on the basis of sex in education programs or activities.
-The responsibility for communicating, interpreting and monitoring this Equal Opportunity and Diversity Regulation and the University’s Affirmative Action compliance obligations rests with the EOD Director and University Title IX Administrator, University of North Florida, J.J.
+The responsibility for communicating, interpreting and monitoring this Equal Opportunity and Inclusion Regulation and the University’s Affirmative Action compliance obligations rests with the EOI Director and University Title IX Administrator, University of North Florida, J.J.
 Daniel Hall, Suite 1201, 1 UNF Drive, Jacksonville, FL 32224-7699, (904)620-2507 or via 711 Florida Relay for persons who are deaf or head of hearing or those with speech impairments and/or limitations.